 Why Maryland Employers Need Form MW-507

 That said, there are some notable differences.
-Due to the state’s unique geography, it’s not uncommon for people to work in Maryland but live in a different state.
-Thus, one of the exemptions an employee may claim is Box 4, which certifies that the employee is domiciled in DC, PA, VA, or WV.
-Note: Simply having a residence in another state is not sufficient to make this exemption if you maintained a “place of abode” in Maryland for 183 days or more.
-MW-507 is also useful for employees to declare exemptions from withholding.
+Due to the state’s unique geography, it is not uncommon for people to work in Maryland but live in a different state.
+One of the exemptions that an employee may claim is Box 4, which certifies that the employee is domiciled in:

-When an employee provides you with a MW-507, you must retain the certificate with your records.
-Additionally, if you suspect anything may be wrong with the MW-507, you are required to submit a copy of the certificate with all accompanying attachments to the Compliance Division of the Compliance Programs Section.
-Though we have several resources for where to send necessary forms, we have included the address below for your convenience.
+When an employee provides you with a MW-507 form, you must retain the certificate with your records.
+If you suspect that anything is wrong with the MW-507, you are required to submit a copy of the certificate with all accompanying attachments to the Compliance Division of the Compliance Programs Section.

 Compliance Division, Compliance Programs Section